The Earthshot Prize: Royal African Society a nominating body

 Posted on 30th November, 2020 in News

-The Royal African Society is delighted and proud to have been invited to be a Nominator for The Earthshot Prize, launched by Prince William, Duke of Cambridge and Sir David Attenborough on 1 November this year.
+The Royal African Society is delighted and proud to have been invited to be a Nominator for The Earthshot Prize, launched by Prince William, Prince of Wales and Sir David Attenborough on 1 November this year.

 Full details of the prize can be found on the Earthshot Prize website.